 See recipe card for detailed ingredient information.

-Use your leftover pumpkin puree to make Sourdough Discard Pumpkin Bread, Sourdough Pumpkin Whoopie Pies or Sourdough Pumpkin Muffins.
+I hate to have leftover pumpkin puree hanging around, that's why I've made so many pumpkin recipes throughout the years.
+Some of my favorites are, Sourdough Discard Pumpkin Bread, Sourdough Pumpkin Whoopie Pies and Sourdough Pumpkin Muffins.

 How to Make Sourdough Pumpkin Scones